Action Intent: Getting closer to leadership behavior in 22 countries

 I have been working with Lena Zander and Audra Mockaitis since the early 2000s and we have published a number of articles together, discussed in this blogpost: Language effects in international mail surveys.
 Today I am happy to announce a new book chapter based on our large-scale cross-national data collection of leadership behaviours through the use of leadership scenarios.

 - Lena Zander, Audra I. Mockaitis, and Anne-Wil Harzing (2020) Action Intent: Getting closer to leadership behavior in 22 countries, in Zander, L. (Ed.)
-Research Handbook of Global Leadership: Making a difference, Cheltenham: Edward Elgar Publishing.
+Research Handbook of Global Leadership: Making a difference, Cheltenham: Edward Elgar Publishing, pp. 54-75.
 Available online... - Related blogpost

 [with country co-investigators Wilhelm Barner-Rasmussen, Cordula Barzantny, Anabella Davila, Joyce De Leon, Alvaro Espejo, Rita Ferreira, Axele Giroud, Kathrin Koester, Yung-Kuei Liang, Michael J Morley, Barbara Myloni, Joseph O. T. Odusanya, Sharon Leiba O'Sullivan, Ananda Kumar Palaniappan, Paulo Prochno, Srabani Roy Choudhury, Ayse Saka-Helmhout, Sununta Siengthai, and Ayda Uzuncarsili Soydas]